HashandSalt/kirby3-twitter/README.md

 # Kirby Twit: Work with Twitter Timelines

 A small plugin that is a wrapper around [twitteroauth](https://github.com/abraham/twitteroauth).
 Allows you to display tweets on your website without having use Twitters embedded timelines.
+The plugin supports both V1.1 and V2 of the API.
+Plugin was tested on PHP 8 using Kirby 3.6+

 Features: